 Best Wheel Locks for Real Security

-McGard are the OEM supplier to over thirty different car lines worldwide, so they know a thing or two about making quality locking wheel nuts for the automotive industry.
+McGard is the OEM supplier to over thirty different car lines worldwide, so they know a thing or two about making quality locking wheel nuts for the automotive industry.

 These wheel locks are manufactured in the USA, using a ‘restricted chemistry’ steel made specifically for McGard, and then the whole product is through-hardened – not just case hardened.
 You’ll need more than a high-speed drill to get these off!

-McGard say that the key code is computer generated, which allows for an infinite number of patterns.
+McGard says that the key code is computer-generated, which allows for an infinite number of patterns.
 A neat touch with these particular locks is the combined 19/21 mm (3/4” and 13/16”) dual hex arrangement (so your wheel wrench should fit regardless), but it’s also worth noting that McGard offer wheel locks in 8 different sizes of hex.

 These McGards 24157 are warrantied against manufacturing defects and corrosion under ‘normal’ conditions, and that’s partly down to the triple-nickel chrome plating.
 The kit comes with four wheel locks and one key, but replacement keys can be ordered direct from McGard using the unique identifier code.

 This sleeve will stop thieves from being able to hammer a standard lug nut removing tool on to the exterior of the nut.
 It will just rotate without actually undoing the lug nut.
 And because of the confined nature of a lug nut, you’ll find these locks virtually impossible to remove with the key (so don’t lose it!).

 Available in either 19 mm or 21 mm (3/4” and 13/16”), these are some high-quality wheel locks that will resist pretty much any attempt to steal the wheels (I’ve even heard stories of them doing such a great job that the thief takes the whole car to allow them more time and privacy).